Skip to main content

 The Darkest Files is a single player game.

-Similar games include This Bed We Made, Lacuna, Paradise Killer, A Case of Distrust, Lucifer Within Us and others.
+Similar games include This Bed We Made, The Case of the Golden Idol, Sherlock Holmes: Crimes and Punishments, Lacuna, Lucifer Within Us and others.